SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Metrics and Statistical Procedures

-where \(z_i\) encodes the task's positive label.
-AUROC is the trapezoidal integral over the ROC curve obtained by sweeping \(\tau\) over the unique scores in descending order.
-Ties are handled by stable sorting and averaging as in standard implementations.
+For ROC evaluation, for any threshold $\tau$ we form predictions $\hat z_i(\tau)=\mathbb{I}[\text{score}_i\ge \tau]$, where $\text{score}_i$ is $u_i$ for SNAP-UQ or the appropriately oriented baseline score.
+We compute $\mathrm{TPR}(\tau)$ as the fraction of positives predicted positive and $\mathrm{FPR}(\tau)$ as the fraction of negatives predicted positive, then compute AUROC by trapezoidal integration over the ROC curve obtained by sweeping thresholds in descending score order.
+Ties are handled by stable sorting and the standard averaging conventions used in widely adopted libraries so that AUROC is deterministic under quantized scores.